 A health insurance is a must-have for one and all.
-Yet, every time you set out to buy an insurance cover, confusing terms can send you into a tizzy and get you into a reconsideration mode.
+Yet, every time you set out to buy an insurance cover, confusing terms get you into a reconsideration mode.

-Here are some of the most common but confusing health insurance terms that we have simplified just for you.
+Here are some of the confusing, yet the most common health insurance terms that we have simplified just for you.

 This is the amount you must pay for healthcare before the insurer starts paying for you.